 Emeritus members

-The status of emeritus member is uniquely given by the STEMG and regulated by a specific Intellectual Property (IP) agreement.
+The status of emeritus member is uniquely given by the STEMG and regulated by a specific Intellectual Property (IP) agreement, which is valid for 2 (two) years (renewable at the discretion of the STEMG).

 4.0 Chairperson